TechRahul20/TelegramScraper/README.md

 Scrapes all group members from a Telegram group you are part of.
 Exports as a .CSV containing the username (when available), user id, name, group name and group ID.
 The file is named after the group.

 2. _Scrape forwards from chats you are in_
 Scrapes all forwards from a chat you are following.
 Saves from, from ID, to and to ID to _forwards_data.csv_.

-The tool currently doesn't have the expanded feature of scraping from all discovered groups, but these will be added.
+It can then scrape forwards from all the discovered channels for a larger network map.
+This second feature takes a long time to run, but is worthwhile for a broader analysis.

 3. _Scrape forwards from a channel_
-Scrapes all forwards from any channel you specify and can then scrape forwards from all the discovered channels for a larger network map.
+Scrapes all forwards from any channel you specify.
+It can then scrape forwards from all the discovered channels for a larger network map.
 This second feature takes a long time to run, but is worthwhile for a broader analysis.

 Currently only scrapes from user and to user then saves to _ef_edgelist.csv_.

 ## Upcoming updates

-1. Updating name and descriptions in print fuctions the launcher, etc.

-2. An option to export all data (from user, from user ID, to user, and to ID) OR simply exporting an edgelist for direct analysis.
+1. An option to export all data (from user, from user ID, to user, and to ID) OR simply exporting an edgelist for direct analysis.

-3. Updating all save files to generate unique names for each group/chat scraped.
+2. Updating all save files to generate unique names for each group/chat scraped.

 ## Known bugs